 - 1. Create the variable in the default variable set.

-- 2. Select the variable and click in the toolbar.

 - 3. In the Value input field, click Edit.

 - 4. Enter the script and click OK.

 - 5. Save the changes.

 In this way, you can convert existing variables into script variables.

 To convert script variables into simple variables.